 This is a transcript from the video series The History of the United States, 2nd Edition.
 Watch it now, on The Great Courses Plus.

 The Mexican Republic had a rocky history, especially since the individual Mexican states had notions of independence and autonomy that were not unlike some of those held by their American neighbors.
-At length, in 1833, an ambitious general, Antonio Lopez de Santa Anna, solved the republic’s problems by overthrowing it and setting up a personal dictatorship on the Napoleonic mode.
+At length, in 1833, an ambitious general, Antonio Lopez de Santa Anna, solved the republic’s problems by overthrowing it and setting up a personal dictatorship of the Napoleonic model.

 By 1830, the Anglo-Americans in Texas already had 1,000 African American slaves working in the rich new cotton fields of eastern Texas.
 What had, at first, seemed like the ideal solution to their population problem and the emptiness of their land soon turned sour for the Mexicans.
 Not only did the American colonists in Texas blithely disregard agreements that bound the colonists to convert to Roman Catholicism and adopt Spanish as the civil language, but their numbers eventually dwarfed the tiny Mexican population of Texas.
 Anxious that the Americans would soon attempt to set up an independent Texan government, Santa Anna stripped the Mexican states of their internal autonomy and attempted to seal off the Texas border with Louisiana to control immigration from the United States.

-However, the Mexican troops, under the clumsy command of Santa Anna’s brother-in-law, instead provoked an uprising in Texas, and in December of 1835, the enraged Texans drove Santa Anna’s men back across the Rio Grande River into Cohelia.
+However, the Mexican troops, under the clumsy command of Santa Anna’s brother-in-law, instead provoked an uprising in Texas.
+In December of 1835, the enraged Texans drove Santa Anna’s men back across the Rio Grande River into Coahuila.
 The resulting Texan War of Independence was short but spectacular.
-Many of the Mexican grandees of Texas had no more love for Santa Anna’s dictatorship than the American colonists did, and these Texanos and their Anglo neighbors declared Texas an independent republic in March of 1836.
+Many of the Mexican grandees of Texas had no more love for Santa Anna’s dictatorship than the American colonists did.
+The Texanos and their Anglo neighbors declared Texas an independent republic in March of 1836.

 Learn more about the 11 million Africans who were torn from their homes to be slaves